Last Updated on January 20, 2023

 Relevant Coursework: Healthcare Ethics, Medical Terminology, Medical Laws and Ethics, Clinical Medicine, Nutrition Support, Pharmacology, Quantitative Methods

-What to Write in a Physician Assistant Resume Skills Section
+Physician Assistant Resume Skills

 Your resume will have to survive a few rounds of elimination before it makes its way to the guy who will call you for an interview.
 As with the rest of your resume, match up your skills list with the skills listed in the job listing you are applying for.
 The computer programs that do the first few rounds of eliminations throw out resumes that don't include these words.
 These bots and programs will then list the resumes in order of suitability.